pbraiders/config/README.md

 [![Build Status](https://travis-ci.com/pbraiders/config.svg?branch=master)](https://travis-ci.com/pbraiders/config)
 [![Coverage Status](https://coveralls.io/repos/github/pbraiders/config/badge.svg?branch=master)](https://coveralls.io/github/pbraiders/config?branch=master)

-Pbraiders\Config is a factory that create an array or an object implementing ArrayAccess.
+Pbraiders\Config is a factory that create an array or an object implementing ArrayAccess from PHP array files.

+The factory does the following steps :

+- Reads the mandatory file.
+- Reads the optional file and merge its content.
+The values of the optional file replace the values of the mandatory file.
+- Applies Processors classes to modify the final array before return it.

-*Note: we use this package for our own projects, it contains only the features we need.*
+_Note: we use this package for our own projects, it contains only the features we need._

 ## Table of Contents